TechieWork-AI/techiework-ai.github.io/docs/_posts/2026-08-01-how-to-learn-dotnet..md

 ---
 layout: post
-title: "How to Learn .NET"
+title: "How to Learn .NET in 2026"
 date: 2026-08-01
+categories: dotnet
+tags:
+  - csharp
+  - aspnet
+  - backend
 ---

 # How to Learn .NET

-My first article.
+This is my first technical article.

+## Topics

+- C#
+- ASP.NET Core
+- Entity Framework
+- Azure

+Happy Coding 🚀